 However, it does allow you to play the game with your phone’s screen off, so you can walk around and still enjoy the outdoors.
 This makes it ideal for walking the dog or jogging without needing to stare at your phone screen the entire time.

 Wow, who knew playing a video game could be so exhausting?
-I’ve definitely seen my daily FitBit steps increase since playing the game.
+I’ve definitely seen my daily step counts increase since playing the game.
 How about you?
 Has Pokémon Go made a difference in your fitness?
 Let me know in the comments!